-This five-day long VFT included 30 virtual outcrops, 20 DEMs, 92 photos, 20 logs/wells and other data (see table 2c).
-Again, the amount of material provided to the students was well received and the extensive dataset allowed students to explore the area and apply their geological understanding to a similar extent as a traditional fieldtrip.
-Day one provided a regional geological overview and introduction to the structure of the Pyrenees with a transect from the axial zone to the Jaca Basin along the Hecho Valley.
-Google Earth Pro was implemented due to the large geographical scale of the day.
-Day two continued the transect south, crossing from the Jaca Basin, through the External Sierras to the Ebro Basin, along the Gallego Gorge.
+Days 1 to 5 of the Pyrenees VFT included 30 virtual outcrops, 20 DEMs, 92 photos, 20 logs/wells and other data (see Table 2c).
+Again, the amount of material provided to the students was well received, and the extensive dataset allowed students to explore the area and apply their geological understanding to a similar extent as a traditional field trip.
+Day 1 provided a regional geological overview and introduction to the structure of the Pyrenees with a transect from the axial zone to the Jaca Basin along the Hecho Valley.
+Google Earth

+Pro was implemented due to the large geographical scale of the day.
+Day 2 continued the transect south, crossing from the Jaca Basin, through the External Sierras to the Ebro Basin, along the Gallego Gorge.
 Here, thrust tectonics were combined with an examination of the syntectonic alluvial fans in Riglos and Aguero (Nichols, 1987).
-The afternoon of day two, moved to Arguis and Pico de Aguillar, where lateral changes along the thrust front and the role of salt with the detachment were discussed.
+In the afternoon of day 2, the trip moved to Arguis and Pico de Aguillar, where lateral changes along the thrust front and the role of salt with the detachment were discussed.

-Day three considered the distributive fluvial system deposits of the Huesca DFS (Nichols and Hirst, 1988) of the Ebro Basin.
-Day four studied the deep water deposits of the Ainsa Basin incorporating behind outcrop wells and cores (Pickering and Corregidor, 2005) reservoir models of the outcrops (Falivene et al., 2006) and synthetic seismic (Bakke et al. 2008).
-The final day of this VFT, day five, was an assessed group exercise, reviewing the prospectivity of the south Pyrenean Foreland Basin and required the students to revisit all the stops we had visited previously.
+Day 3 considered the distributive fluvial system (DFS) deposits of the Huesca DFS (Nichols and Hirst, 1998) of the Ebro Basin.
+Day 4 studied the deep-water deposits of the Ainsa Basin, combining the data of wells and cores from directly behind the outcrop (Pickering and Corregidor, 2005) (Fig. 6), with outcrop reservoir models (Falivene et al., 2006) and synthetic seismic data (Bakke et al., 2008).
+The final day of this VFT, day 5, was an assessed group exercise, reviewing the prospectivity of the south Pyrenean Foreland Basin, and it required the students to revisit all the stops we had visited previously.
 A summary of the VFT was presented to the students within LIME after the student group presentations on basin evaluation.

-6 Methodology for Evaluation
+6 Methodology for evaluation

-375 6.1 Student Experience
+6.1 Student experience

 Student experience was evaluated through two different questionnaires.
 Ethics approval was granted for all questionnaires by the University of Aberdeen.
 The university provides a standard form (Course Evaluation Form) that is completed after every course.
-These were used as they provide a benchmark to compare the VFT with the physical course over the previous five years.
+These were used as they provide a benchmark to compare the VFT with the physical course over the previous 5 years.
 In addition, a specific questionnaire was conducted to provide a more detailed, day-by-day insight into the VFTs.
-In these, questionnaire participation was voluntary and anonymised, under university guidelines.
-Individuals answered a series of questions rating their experience between 1 (disagree) to 5 (agree) and provided with the opportunity to give qualitative statements to provide further information to their answers within an open text box.
-Supplement 3 is an example of one of these, the same format was used for all three VFTs.
-On the Utah 2020 VFT there was a questionnaire response of 88% (24 out of 27), Pyrenees 2020 it was 100% (23 out of 23), and for Utah 2021 it was 90% (19 out of 21).
-Students were asked to fill out the questionnaire on the final day of each VFT, with extra time allocated to a break, individuals who wished to respond after the VFT were asked to do so within 2 weeks.
+In these, questionnaire participation was voluntary and anonymized, under university guidelines.
+Individuals answered a series of questions rating their experience between 1 (disagree) to 5 (agree) and were provided with the opportunity to give qualitative statements to provide further information to their answers within an open text box.
+Supplement S3 is an example of one of these; the same format was used for all three VFTs.
+On the Utah 2020 VFT there was a questionnaire response of 88 % (24 out of 27); for Pyrenees 2020 it was 100 % (23 out of 23), and for Utah 2021 it was 90 % (19 out of 21).
+Students were asked to fill out the questionnaire on the final day of each VFT, with extra time allocated to a break; individuals who wished to respond after the VFT were asked to do so within 2 weeks.
 Individuals that were unable to attend the full field trip due to other commitments did not answer the questionnaire; this included five in Utah 2020 and two in Pyrenees 2020.
 A total of 66 questionnaire responses were collected.